 - 1. Depending on when reported (immediate vs delayed report), SWC will provide the student complainant with resources to obtain medical care and guide the complainant on preserving evidence. - 2.
-The immediate safety needs of the complainant will be assessed. - 3.
-If needed, the Dean of the College or the DSCS will assist the student complainant with contacting local police if complainant requests this AND provides complainant with contact information for local police department. - 4.
+The immediate safety needs of the complainant will be assessed.

+- 3. If needed, the Student Affairs Director will assist the student complainant with contacting local police if the complainant requests this AND provides complainant with contact information for local police department. - 4.
 The complainant will be provided with referrals to mental health providers. - 5.
 The College will assess need to implement interim or long-term protective measures, such as a change in class schedule, and/or a No Contact directive between both parties. - 6.
-The Dean of the College or the DSCS will provide a copy of the Sexual Misconduct Policy to the complainant and the respondent, and inform them regarding timeframes for inquiry, investigation, and resolution. - 7.
-The DSCS will inform the complainant and respondent of the outcome of the investigation, whether charges will be assessed, as well as any applicable corrective action. - 8.
+The Student Affairs Director will provide a copy of the Sexual Misconduct Policy to the complainant and the respondent, and inform them regarding timeframes for inquiry, investigation, and resolution. - 7.
+The Student Affairs Director will inform the complainant and respondent of the outcome of the investigation, whether charges will be assessed, as well as any applicable corrective action. - 8.
 SWC will enforce the retaliation policy and inform those involved about the policy and that immediate action shall be taken against parties that retaliate against a person for complaining about sexual misconduct.